kubernetes-retired/service-catalog/docs/v1/use-cases.md

 ## Requesting Services (Consumer)

 * As a User, how do I ask for a new service from the Catalog?
-* As a User, how do I ask for access to an existing service?
+* As a User, how do I bind an application to an existing Service Instance?
 * How does the catalog support multiple consumers in different Kubernetes namespaces of the same instance of a service?